HHS/meshrdf/tree-numbers.md

 ### RDF Graph Diagram

-In this particular example, "Eye" belongs to two intersecting trees - one that is depicted in green and one in purple.
+In this particular example, 'Eye' belongs to both the 'Body Regions' tree (A01) and the 'Sense Organs' tree (A09).

-According to the green tree, "Eyebrow" has broader descriptor "Eye", which has broader descriptor "Face".
-According to the purple tree, "Oculomotor Muscles" has broader descriptor "Eye", which has broader concept "Sense Organ".

 ![Tree Numbers Produce Overlapping Hierarchies](images/BroaderRelations.png){: class="rdf-graph"}